edzdez/ml-lox/README.md

   on the left-hand side, instead of `(<call> DOT)? <identifier>`.
   Then, a second pass through the tree verifies that assignment targets are lvalues (i.e. they end with an `<identifier>`).
 - Instead of a resolver, I create a new environment whenever a new variable is declared.
-  Because it's rather annoying to manually plum the environments through the code, it's implemented as essentially the [State monad](https://wiki.haskell.org/State_Monad) from Haskell.
+  Because it's rather annoying to manually plumb the environments through the code, it's implemented as essentially the [State monad](https://wiki.haskell.org/State_Monad) from Haskell.
 - I deviate slightly from Lox's original semantics for variable declaration:
   ```